rust-lang-uz/book/rustbook-uz/src/ch15-02-deref.md

 that implements `Deref` and call the `deref` method to get a `&` reference that it knows how to dereference.

-When we entered `*y` in Listing 15-9, behind the scenes Rust actually ran this
+When we entered `*y` in Ro'yxat 15-9, behind the scenes Rust actually ran this
 code:

 ```rust,ignore